Genbaku Dome (Atomic Bomb Dome) [原爆ドーム]

 At last, the city council decided to preserve Genbaku Dome eternally in 1966.

-Then it became a UNESCO World Heritage site in 1996, despite the opposition of United States and the abstention of China.
+In 1996, it became a UNESCO World Heritage site, despite the opposition of United States and the abstention of China.

 Genbaku Dome is still appealing for world peace in silence.